 I have to make too much of the urgency of some of my obligations so as to bestir myself to carry them out.
 At times I can do my duty only by inflating its importance and my own.

-I am galled by a light imposition more than I would be by a large one, since a light one comes so close to being nothing that I could envision being rid of it.
+A light imposition galls me more than a large one, since a light one comes so close to being nothing that I could envision being rid of it.

 The work-ethic is an excuse to justify our greed and self-importance.